 - A wide range of items to check is provided, especially those related to maintenance of confidentiality.
 However, it should be noted that all items may not be covered that individual financial institutions need to check. - The subject party for each item to check refers to the party that should implement security measures (i.e., those who should fill out the Format).
 There are three types of entries: API connection partners, financial institutions, and both.
 Items in the type "both" are implemented jointly by API connection partners and financial institutions (both parties should make entries to the Format). - If there is a need to check items other than those contained in the Format, each financial institution may add items to check in light of matters such as the distinctive characteristics and functional risks of the services provided by an API connection partner.
-Similarly, if some items are considered unnecessary, each financial institution may exclude them from the Format (i.e., the so-called "risk-based approach" is employed). - To enable efficient communication and ensure that only necessary information is collected from API connection partners, each financial institution may utilize third-party certification or external auditing instead of collecting evidence directly from API connection partners.
+Similarly, if some items are considered unnecessary, each financial institution may exclude them from the Format (i.e., the so-called "risk-based approach" is employed). - API connection partners don't have to obtain third-party certification or internal control attestation report.
+If API connection partners have acquired it, to enable efficient communication and ensure that only necessary information is collected from API connection partners, each financial institution may utilize third-party certification or internal control attestation report, etc. instead of collecting evidence directly from API connection partners.
+For example, if it is an internal control attestation report, etc., it is possible to consider the following items to check: Nos.
+3, 8, 9, 13, 14, 21, 24, 27, 33, etc.